Kamala Harris' Stance on Education

 The plan would make community college free to all and public four-year colleges and universities free to students whose annual family income is less than $125,000.

-Some critics find Harris' debt forgiveness plans similarly narrow and complex.
+Some critics find the vice president-elect's debt forgiveness plans similarly narrow and complex.
 For example, as a presidential candidate, Harris proposed canceling the debt of (1) Pell Grant recipients who (2) start a business in a disadvantaged community and (3) keep their business for at least three years.

 Harris' other proposals include refinancing high-interest education loans to lower rates and creating new income-based repayment programs.
 However, while Sanders and other Democrats want to cancel most or all student debt, Harris only seeks to expand students' existing repayment options.